 - Identify and summarize relevant research articles for internal quarterly research highlights

 - Provide general administrative support

-- In progress or completed bachelor’s degree in public health or a related field.
-Note: Current enrollment in master’s degree program in public health, nutrition communication or related field is preferred
+- In progress or completed bachelor’s degree in nutritional sciences, dietetics, public health or a related field.
+Note: Current enrollment in master’s degree program in nutrition, dietetics, public health or related field is preferred

 - Excellent verbal, interpersonal and written communication skills in English; ability to write and present data and information in a compelling way to different audiences

 - General knowledge of childhood obesity and its contributing factors

 - Understanding and interest in improving the health and well-being of students on college campuses

 - Ability to work effectively in a fast-paced environment

 - Strong time management and organizational skills; demonstrated ability to work well independently and in teams